thevedantatimes/thevedantatimes.github.io/_posts/2027-07-24-mahashivaratri.md

   - Maha Shivaratri
 snippet: "Fasting on Shivaratri becomes a laboratory for desire, revealing vasanas and strengthening inner freedom."
 ---
-Maha Shivaratri often includes fasting, yet Vedanta asks a sharper question than "Can I endure?"
-It asks, "Who is hungry?"
-Hunger is not only a bodily signal; it is a mirror that reveals clinging, impatience, and the stories we tell about comfort.
+Maha Shivaratri often includes fasting, yet Vedanta asks a sharper question than “Can I endure?”
+It asks, “Who is hungry?”
+Hunger is not only a bodily signal.
+It is a mirror that reveals clinging, impatience, and the stories we tell about comfort.
 When food is reduced, the mind becomes loud, then honest.
-If you watch closely, cravings rise like waves and fall by themselves.
-In that seeing, desire loses its authority and strength turns quiet.
-This is tapas with tenderness.
+Cravings rise like waves and fall by themselves.
+In that seeing, desire loses authority, strength turns quiet, and tapas becomes tender rather than harsh.

 This article treats fasting as a consciousness laboratory.
 We will map cravings to vasanas, habits, and subtle bargains the ego makes.
-We will also keep the practice humane: the aim is not punishment, pride, or drama, but clarity and devotion.
+We will keep it humane: the aim is not punishment, pride, or drama, but clarity and devotion.
 With simple vows, mindful hydration, and honest self-study, fasting becomes karma yoga and bhakti at once.
-The outer restraint supports inner freedom, until the witness stands apart from sensation and says, "I am not this."
-Then gratitude replaces willpower.
+Outer restraint supports inner freedom until the witness stands apart from sensation and recognizes, “I am not this.”
+Then gratitude replaces willpower, and the fast ends as wisdom rather than fatigue.

 <iframe
   width="100%"